Chart Color Schemes

 Cultural Diversity

-Newmarket's population showed higher cultural diversity than most local areas, with 26.3% born overseas and 16.9% speaking a language other than English at home.
-Christianity was the predominant religion in Newmarket, accounting for 44.5% of its population.
-Hinduism was overrepresented compared to Greater Brisbane, at 3.2% versus 2.7%.
+Newmarket's population shows higher cultural diversity than most local areas, with 26.3% born overseas and 16.9% speaking a language other than English at home.
+Christianity is the predominant religion in Newmarket, accounting for 44.5%.
+Hinduism is notably overrepresented compared to Greater Brisbane, comprising 3.2% vs 2.7%.

 Frequently Asked Questions - Diversity